andrekramer/erdna/README.md

 There is a REPL (read evaluate print loop) that can be started in a running Node server
 with the ./erdna script (which loads examples/repl into the already running server).

-In one shell / cmd window run:
+In one shell / cmd window run (with increased stack size and error tracing):

 node --trace-uncaught --stack-size=100000 index.js